NathanRouille/cardiac-pathology-classification/README.md

 # Cardiac Pathology Prediction

 This repository contains my solution to the Kaggle challenge on **Cardiac Pathology Prediction** at Télécom Paris, aiming to classify patients into one of five diagnostic categories from cardiac MRI data and basic clinical information (height, weight).

-The task consisted in automatically classifying **150 subjects** into the following categories:
-- 0 – Healthy controls
-- 1 – Myocardial infarction
-- 2 – Dilated cardiomyopathy
-- 3 – Hypertrophic cardiomyopathy
-- 4 – Abnormal right ventricle

 My approach combined thorough feature analysis with advanced machine learning techniques.
 I used a **nested cross-validation** strategy to select the best-performing models, and introduced a **two-stage classification refinement** to reduce specific misclassifications between closely related pathologies.
 I ranked **2nd out of 75 students** (with an accuracy of 0.94) at Télécom Paris for this challenge, organized as part of a course project.